 In 2009, a group of families, professionals and civic leaders came together and founded Sweetwater Spectrum.
-We have been collaborating toward meeting an extraordinary need: appropriate, high-quality housing choices in the community for adults with autism.
+We collaborate toward meeting an extraordinary need: appropriate, high-quality housing choices in the community for adults with autism.

 Our pilot community has been developed in Sonoma, California.
-It is intended to embody best practices for housing adults with autism, with the expectation that it will be replicated elsewhere.
+It is intended to embody best practices for housing adults with autism, with the expectation that the model can be replicated elsewhere.

 We have built for adults with autism an environment typically not available to them—a place where they have a sense of community and belonging.
 Sweetwater Spectrum attempts to maximize residents’ individual development and independence so they can live with both purpose and dignity with access to a variety of opportunities.